 - Social workers

-Attendees can earn continuing medical education or nursing continuing education credits at some programs.
+Attendees can earn continuing medical education or nursing continuing education credits through most of the programs.

 There are always barriers like stigma in implementing programs around sensitive topics like HIV/AIDS, hepatitis C, and sexually transmitted diseases.
-Program coordinators have found that the more people talk and learn about these issues, the easier it is for people to discuss them.
+Program coordinators believe that the more people talk and learn about these issues, the easier it is for people to discuss and address them.

 Chronic disease management